worktile/plait/.changeset/slow-fishes-talk.md

 '@plait/core': minor
 ---

-prevent text from being selected when user pressed main pointer and is moving it is decided by plugin layer to whether allow select text when user pressed main pointer on text element
+prevent text from being selected when the user presses main pointer and is moving it is decided by plugin layer whether to allow the user to select text when they press the main pointer on text element